-Hello, I’m back again to show you how I created this colorful wood and resin pendant using sticks and twigs!
-I love this project because whenever I go on a trip or experience a memorable event, I pick up a few sticks from the location and make jewelry out of them to preserve the memories.
+Hello, I’m back again to show you how I created this colorful wood and resin pendant using sticks and twigs.
+I love this project because whenever I go on a trip or experience a memorable event, I pick up a few sticks from the location and make resin jewelry to preserve the memories.
 I also find these pendants so enjoyable to make because there are so many ways to use the sticks to create different looks and designs within the necklace.
-Let’s begin!

 Resin Supplies Needed: